Pelosi orders impeachment probe: ‘No one is above the law’

 The speaker put the matter in stark terms: “The actions of the Trump presidency revealed dishonorable facts of the president’s betrayal of his oath of office, betrayal of his national security and betrayal of the integrity of our elections.”

-Associated Press writers Julie Pace, Laurie Kellman, Andrew Taylor and Zeke Miller in Washington and Jonathan Lemire and Deb Riechmann in New York contributed to this report.
+Associated Press writers Julie Pace, Laurie Kellman, Andrew Taylor, Eric Tucker and Zeke Miller in Washington and Jonathan Lemire and Deb Riechmann in New York contributed to this report.